tyagi3069/Sanity_Test/Readme.md

 This was a multiclass classification problem.

-We founded the correlation matrix in this problem statement and concluded that output was dependent on all the attributes.
+First correlation matrix is found and that lead to a conclusion of output being dependent on all the attributes.

-Some attributes in the dataset were given as english texts so, in order to train our machine learning model we vectorized all of the attributes.
-Here we used NLP for the process of vectorization.
+Some attributes in the dataset were given as english texts so, in order to train our machine learning model so I vectorized all of the attributes.
+Here NLP was used for the process of vectorization.

 ![image](https://user-images.githubusercontent.com/99869699/232680145-55cdb0ad-25fe-4a1b-b91f-0b2aa28a673b.png)

-After researching deeply we choose to apply “Bag Of Words” on the attributes whose count of unique value (categories) > 20.
+After researching deeply “Bag Of Words” is applied on the attributes whose count of unique value (categories) > 20.

-We applies “Bag of words” on three attributes which were:
+Attributes on which “Bag of words” was applied:

 File changed